mirzaghaderi/IdeoKar/README.md

 # IdeoKar2

-A Java tool for extracting chromosomal/karyotypic parameters from metaphase chromosome-spread images and building ideograms, including multi-row ideograms for allopolyploids (one row per genome) or multi-row ideograms for multi-species.
+A Java tool for extracting chromosomal/karyotypic parameters from metaphase chromosome-spread images and building ideograms from chromosomes images or genomic data, for single species, multi-species or allopolyploids.

 ## System Requirements

-IdeoKar can be run in two ways:
+IdeoKar2 can be run in two ways:

-1. Windows executable (no installation requirements)
-   A standalone IdeoKar.exe, along with its accompanying folder of supporting files, is included for Windows users.
-This bundles its own Java runtime, so no separate Java install is needed.

-   * Operating System: Windows only
+1. Installing on windows using msi installation file (Operating System: Windows only)

 2. Compiled JAR file (Windows, Linux, or macOS)
    * Operating System: Windows, Linux, or macOS
    * Java: Java Runtime Environment (JRE) or Java Development Kit (JDK)
    * Recommended Java version: Java 17 or newer

-### Run (Windows executable)
+### Installing on Windows

-No setup required.
-Download IdeoKar2_win.rar and extract.
-Keep IdeoKar.exe together with its accompanying folder (do not move the .exe out of that folder on its own), then double-click IdeoKar.exe to launch IdeoKar.
+Download IdeoKar2_win.msi and extract.
+Instal as a common windows installer then double-click IdeoKar2 icon to launch IdeoKar.

 ### Run (JAR file)